New Food Trends: Fact or Fiction?Food

 Another food trend that has caught the attention of even the Hollywood stars is coconut water advertised as nature’s sports drink.
 Some even claim it as a “miracle drink” for its ability to aid in weight loss, enhance athletic performance, and improve certain physiologic functions.
 How true is this?

 Coconut water is a good way for you to stay hydrated.
-It also contains loads of electrolytes and potassium which makes it a good remedy for hangover.
+It also contains loads of electrolytes and potassium which makes it a good remedy for hangovers.
 However, coconut water has lower carbohydrate and sodium content compared to commercial sports drinks so hydrating solely on coconut water may not be enough if you need to keep up with rigorous and long-period workouts.

 5. Avocados are fattening. – Fact or Fiction?